Classified (rapper): 2005–2007: Nationwide buzz and recognition

-Boyd's tenth album, Boy-Cott-In the Industry, marked a significant turning point is his career.
+Boyd's tenth album, Boy-Cott-In the Industry, marked a significant turning point in his career.
 The 2005 album includes guest appearances by Trent James, Royce Da 5'9", Jay Bizzy, J-Bru, A-Wall, Spesh K, and Mike Boyd (Boyd's younger brother and fellow MC).
 He has said he enjoys doing music with other people: "It keeps things exciting and there are tons of talented people in Halifax so you make connections 'cause it's not a huge scene."
 The album reached #46 on SoundScan's Canadian R&B/Hip-Hop albums chart.
 The singles "The Maritimes", "5th Element", "No Mistakes", and "Find Out", which is the lead single of his 11th studio album, Hitch Hikin' Music, were all Top 20 hits on MuchMusic and MTV Canada that year.
 The music video for "No Mistakes" won him an MMVA for MuchVibe Best Rap Video.
 Boy-Cott-In the Industry also earned a Juno Award nomination for Rap Recording of the Year in 2006.

 Following Boy-Cott-In the Industry, Boyd released his eleventh album Hitch Hikin' Music.
 Like previous works, the album was self-produced.
-On "Fall From Paradise", Boyd reflects on the difficulty of staying fresh and on top.
+In "Fall From Paradise", Boyd reflects on the difficulty of staying fresh and on top.
 In the song "All About U", featuring singer Chad Hatcher, Classified shows the extent of his growth from his early releases.
-In "Hip Hop Star", he eschews the bling-bling culture of popular hip hop to remind people that life is not about trying to impress others.
+In "Hip Hop Star", he eschews the bling-bling culture of popular hip-hop to remind people that life is not about trying to impress others.
 The rest of the album includes guest appearances by Jay Bizzy, Mic Boyd, Jordan Croucher, Preacher K, White Mic and more.
-Four singles have been released off the album: "Find Out" (which won the 2007 East Coast Music Award for Best Rap/Hip-Hop Single), "Feelin' Fine Remix", "All About U", and "Hard to Be Hip Hop".
+Four singles have been released from the album: "Find Out" (which won the 2007 East Coast Music Award for Best Rap/Hip-Hop Single), "Feelin' Fine Remix", "All About U", and "Hard to Be Hip Hop".
 Hitch Hikin' Music also received a Juno Award nomination for Rap Recording of the Year in 2007.